EngineerSmith/AppleCake/README.md

 Open your Chromium browser of choice (Such as Chrome) and go to [chrome://tracing/](chrome://tracing/).
 Once the page has loaded, you can drag and drop the `*.json` into the page.
 This will then load and show you the profiling.
 You can use the tools to move around and look closer at the data.
 You can click on sections to see how long a profile took, along with it's name if you don't want to zoom in.
 Example of one frame from using the code in [Example](###Example).
 ![example](https://i.imgur.com/6SBDkSc.png "Example of chrome tracing")
-## Crash
-If your application crashes or you didn't close the session, it is possible to recover the profiling data.
-It's setup that chrome://tracing will still accept the file.
-Use the file as you normally would.